Click the logo to get back to the home page

-We are delighted that St Michael's Church will be the venue for a new Military and Blue Light Café, starting in May 2025.
+We are delighted that St Michael's Church is the venue for a new Military and Blue Light Café, which started in May 2025.

 The Beacon Café is a new military and emergency services focussed Night Light Café.